 What do I need first: a Contract or a Limited Company?

 While this seems like a chicken and egg situation (and this may sound obvious), your end client can only offer a contract for your company to provide them a service once your company exists.
 For this reason, most people we speak to who have already been in discussions with their own potential clients need their formation complete asap, in order to secure their contract.
-Providing you have all the necessary details, and the time of the day your formation is submitted (the earlier the better); formations can be complete on a same day basis, so when you’re ready to hit that button it’s all systems go!
+Providing you have all the necessary details, and the time of the day your formation is submitted (the earlier the better); formations can sometimes be complete on a same day basis, so when you’re ready to hit that button it’s all systems go!

 If you’ve researched the different ways of working and feel this is the right avenue for you, then there’s no time like the present.